 Menopause and Burning Sensation: What Causes It and How to Deal?

-Last updated 10.28.2023 | by Sabrina Johnson | 7 Minutes Read
+Last updated 01.06.2024 | by Sabrina Johnson | 8 Minutes Read

 What Causes Burning Sensation in Menopause?

-The main reason why women experience a burning sensation in their feet, tongue, vagina, or anywhere on the skin is because of the reduced estrogen levels.
+The main reason why women experience a burning sensation in their feet, tongue, vagina, or anywhere on the skin during menopause is because of the reduced estrogen levels.
 The hormonal imbalances could even lead to a deficiency in vitamin B12, triggering a burning sensation in the legs, arms, hands, feet, face, or other body parts.

 Where Do You Get Burning Sensation In Menopause?